Hostile Takeover

 Uzi pulled back.
 She frowned.
 “Who’s fault is that?
 What did you do to make sure coming to genocide my colony would go smoothly?
 You didn’t anticipate a single problem with that plan?”

 “I told you to follow orders.
 You didn’t.”
 J glared, her tail lashing behind her.
 “I gave you too much credit.
-I thought you were a good drone, not corrupted like the others.”
+I thought you were a good drone, not as corrupted as the others.”

 “Or maybe I’ve corrupted you.
 I still want you to rebel and stuff, y’know.”

-Three claws on her back, raking down with keening scrapes.
+Three claws on her back, raking down with scrapes, a harsh keen.
 J’s vocalsynth rumbled.
 “There is a way to prove I’m not corrupted.”

 “You won’t.
 You can keep threatening though, it’s cute.” >;3 “But I’m tired of talking about this.
 I wanna kiss you some more.
 But beware, they’re corrupting.
 Each one will make you more free-thinking.”